MarioLisbona/CA-T1A3-terminal-app/README.md

 #### **Home menu**

-The Home menu will allow the user to select they functionality that they want to use, Add, edit, delete, display or quit the application
+The Home menu will allow the user to select the functionality that they want to use.
+Add, edit, delete, display or quit the application

 <br>